onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates: Overview.rst

     :id: R-11200
     :target: VNF
     :keyword: MUST
+    :validation_mode: static

-    The VNF **MUST** keep the scope of a Cinder volume module, when it exists, to be 1:1 with the VNF Base Module or Incremental Module.
+    A VNF's Cinder Volume Module, when it exists, **MUST** be 1:1 with a Base module or Incremental module.

 It is strongly recommended that Cinder Volumes be created in a Cinder Volume Module.